Noise When Braking at Low Speed: Causes & Easy Fixes

-People, who drive cars, often encounter squeaking, grinding, and scraping sounds.
-That may result from vibration when braking their cars, especially brake noise at low speed.
-To get the picture full and clear, you need to understand the braking system and how brakes work.
+People who drive cars often encounter squeaking, grinding, and scraping sounds.
+That may result from vibration when braking their cars, especially brake noise at low speeds.
+To get a clear picture, you need to understand the braking system and how brakes work.
 Thus, we can know why these sounds are happening and how to prevent them in the future.

-The working principle of braking is the friction between the braking pad and rotors attached to the wheels to decrease the speed until full stop.
-So, when you hit the brake paddle, the hydraulic oil presses the brake pad against the rotors to apply friction and stops the car.
+The working principle of braking is friction between the braking pad and the rotors attached to the wheels, decreasing speed until a full stop.
+So, when you hit the brake pedal, the hydraulic fluid presses the brake pads against the rotors to generate friction and stop the car.
 In this braking process, you may hear noise when you’re braking at Low speed.
-Usually, this may point to a defect in one of the braking elements.
+Usually, this indicates a defect in one of the braking elements.

 What are the reasons for Noise when braking at low speed?

-When you hear a strange noise when braking at a low speed, you need to be aware.
-These sounds can be on alert for danger.
-It’s safe to have a soundcheck and find out what are the sources of these noises.
+When you hear a strange noise while braking at low speed, be aware.
+These sounds can be an alert for danger.
+It’s safe to conduct a sound check to identify the sources of these noises.
 In this section, we’ll be discussing the main reasons for such noises.

-Worn-out braking pads: One of many reasons for having strange sounds while braking is having worn-out braking pads.
+Worn-out braking pads: One of many reasons for strange braking sounds.
 The brake pads are usually manufactured from a mixture of graphite, iron, and copper.
-These things are Bonded together to form the brake pad.
-When you use the brakes, the brake pad keeps wearing out until the outer metal cover touches the rotors.
-At that time you will start hearing creaking noise when braking at a low speed.
-So, if your braking pads used for a long time or have been worn out, go and change them immediately.
-Or else, you can do harm to other braking elements or they can get damaged.
+These things are bonded together to form the brake pad.
+When you use the brakes, the brake pads wear down until the outer metal cover touches the rotors.
+At that time, you will start hearing a creaking noise when braking at a low speed.
+So, if your brake pads have been used for a long time or are worn out, change them immediately.
+Or else, you can do harm to other braking elements, or they can get damaged.

 Read Also: No Brake Fluid Coming Out When Bleeding [Causes and Fixes]

-Cheap/low quality breaking pads: As we talked about before that the brake pads are made from a mixture of different elements to make the pad bond, in order to produce the best braking pad, the manufacturers put these elements in a certain ratio to ensure the best braking effect and to stop any noise while braking.
-But the cheap aftermarket braking pads are never made with this accuracy in selecting substances of the pad.
-They always try to decrease the price which means quality decreases.
-Not only do they produce noisy sounds but also they rub and scrape the surface of the rotors.
-So, if you’re planning to replace your braking pads, you’ve to choose the original ones only.
+Cheap/low-quality brake pads: As we discussed before, brake pads are made from a mixture of different materials to help the pad bond.
+To produce the best braking pad, manufacturers combine these elements in a specific ratio to achieve optimal braking performance and eliminate noise during braking.
+But the cheap aftermarket braking pads are never made with this level of accuracy in selecting the materials of the pads.
+They always try to lower prices, which means quality decreases.
+Not only do they produce noisy sounds, but they also rub and scrape the surface of the rotors.
+So, if you’re planning to replace your braking pads, you have to choose the original ones only.

 Solid items between rotor and pad: If you’re using your car in a dusty environment, it is normal for braking parts to catch dust, dirt, and grime.
 Besides, very tiny rocks and sands can get in between the braking pad and the rotor.
 These items will cause grinding noise even if you’re not using the brakes.

-Parking the car for too long: Leaving your car in the garage for too long in bad weather like air full of water vapor can form a rust layer on the rotors.
-This may also start corrosion on the rotors and this can spread to other braking system elements.
+Parking the car for too long: Leaving your car in the garage for too long in bad weather, such as an air full of water vapor, can cause a rust layer to form on the rotors.
+This may also cause corrosion on the rotors, which can spread to other braking system elements.

-Unlubricated caliper screws: This is also another cause of hearing scraping noise when braking due to lack of lubrication on the caliper screws and bolts.
-If this happens to you then you have to ask your mechanic to change them.
+Unlubricated caliper screws: This is also another cause of a scraping noise when braking due to a lack of lubrication on the caliper screws and bolts.
+If this happens to you, then you have to ask your mechanic to change them.

-Broken shims: Brake pad shims are basically thin rubber or metal adhesive that fits between the brake caliper and the brake pad to fill the small gaps that may lead to bad noise.
-A worn-out shim will make a metal-to-metal contact creating a grinding sound.
-And probably you will hear a knocking noise when braking at low speeds Make sure you replace them when making any brake job.
+Broken shims: Brake pad shims are thin rubber or metal adhesive that fit between the brake caliper and the brake pad to fill small gaps that can cause noise.
+A worn-out shim will cause metal-to-metal contact, producing a grinding sound.
+And probably you will hear a knocking noise when braking at low speeds.
+Make sure you replace them when making any brake job.

 Read Also: Brake Caliper Sticking When Hot [Causes and How to Fix it]